huntrar/scrape/README.md

 ## a command-line web scraping tool

-scrape is a rule-based web crawler and content extractor for the command-line.
-Rules may be set for controlling web traversal or simply filtering content.
-Generally, rules are defined as regular expressions and/or XPath language, among other options.
-Any content extracted may be consolidated to one or many files, with support for text, pdf, and HTML formats.
+scrape is a rule-based web crawler and information extractor for the command-line.
+Regular expressions are used to control web traversal and text filtering.
+XPath support allows for more control over what content to extract.
+The acquired data may be consolidated into any number of files and in text, PDF, and/or HTML formats.

 ## Installation
     pip install scrape